matuzo/HTMHell/hell/adventcalendar/2025/3/index.md

 </script>
 ```

-This enhancement should be released next year, but in the mean time have a place and <a href="https://bsky.app/profile/tunetheweb.com">let me know</a> how you get on!
+This enhancement should be released next year, but in the meantime, have a place and <a href="https://bsky.app/profile/tunetheweb.com">let me know</a> how you get on!

 ## Conclusion

-The Speculation Rules API continues to improve with new options and features to help site owners deliver fast, HTML-driven, websites!
+The Speculation Rules API continues to improve with new options and features to help site owners deliver fast, HTML-driven websites!
 With our first signs of cross-browser adoption of the API, I'd speculate (boom! boom!)
-2026 will be another bumper year so the API — and for users of sites that implement it.
+2026 will be another bumper year for the API and for users of sites that implement it.